 Tamper-Evident Seals: Tamper-evident seals are commonly used on paper packaging boxes.
 These seals are designed to break or leave visible signs if someone attempts to open the package.
 They can take various forms, including perforated strips, stickers, or labels with security cuts, which make it evident if they have been tampered with.

-Security Labels: Security labels can be applied to paper packaging box, and they often include elements such as holograms, unique serial numbers, or custom printing.
+paper packaging box, and they often include elements such as holograms, unique serial numbers, or custom printing.
 If tampered with, these labels can be difficult to replicate or reapply, indicating that the package may have been compromised.

 Tape and Adhesive: Special tamper-evident tapes and adhesives can be used to seal paper packaging boxes.
 These tapes may leave behind a "VOID" or "OPENED" message when removed, indicating tampering.